KGrewal1/Dihedrals/README.md

 This presumes that the python environment is python 3: otherwise all python commands should be replaced with `python3`.

+Currently it is assumed training is run on a local machine, so the following instructions are for setting up a local environment (I'm not sure how to do the training as a slurm job).

 * `git clone` this repository and `cd` into it.

 * Create a virtual environment